My Trading Model

 Background

-As you will see with my detailed account of how I trade, I beat the market indexes consistently.
-That is not to say my word is golden.
 Disclaimer: Do your own research.
 Under no circumstances does the information in this blog represent a recommendation to buy or sell specific stocks or options.
-I’m only detailing what I’m thinking.
+I’m only detailing what I’m thinking and trading on what works for my risk tolerance and goals.

 The Details